The Giant Company: Sponsorships and charity

-In 2018, Giant became official grocer of the Philadelphia Phillies and in October 2019 the company became official partner of the Philadelphia 76ers.
-In 2018, Giant also entered into a multi-year agreement with the Commonwealth of Pennsylvania and the Pennsylvania Department of Agriculture to become the official sponsor of the Exposition Hall at the Pennsylvania Farm Show Complex & Expo Center in Harrisburg.
+In 2018, Giant became the official grocer of the Philadelphia Phillies.
+In October 2019, the company became official partner of the Philadelphia 76ers.
+In 2018, Giant also entered into a multi-year agreement with the Commonwealth of Pennsylvania and the Pennsylvania Department of Agriculture to become the official sponsor of the Exposition Hall at the Pennsylvania Farm Show Complex & Expo Center in Harrisburg, Pennsylvania.
 The Giant Company has been engaged in other charity endeavors such as the Please Touch Museum, the Children’s Hospital of Philadelphia and more.

 The company also collaborates with the Philadelphia Parks & Recreation Organization to finance sports and recreation projects.

 In January 2022, Giant donated $1 million to Pennsylvania's Harrisburg University of Science and Technology to fund its 23,000-square-foot Research and Education Center for Advanced Agriculture and Sustainability.

 The grocery chain also has a long-term philanthropic relationship with the Pennsylvania State University and supports the university's various associated projects, including Penn State Health Children's Hospital, the Milton S. Hershey Medical Center and Children's Miracle Network (CMN).